sdabhi23/bsedata/docs/usage.rst

 Getting Period Trend data
 -------------------------

-Get historic price trend of a stock over certain fixed period of time.
+Get the historic price trend of a stock over a certain fixed period of time.
 This data can be used to visualize the trends in the stock price

 .. note::